 - Very little (or none) of your budget should go toward paid advertising, other promotional services or print runs of the book.

 - To save money without sacrificing quality, you can DIY formatting and conversion with a little research and practice, if you’re willing to put in the time.
-Here’s a guide to formatting and converting an ebook for Kindle from TWL Assistant Editor Heather van der Hoop.
+Here’s a guide to formatting and converting an ebook for Kindle.

 Successful self-publishers are ambitious entrepreneurs who learn to wear several hats and display a variety of talents.
 To understand and cover the costs of self-publishing your book, dig into your network, do your research and plan ahead how you’ll allocate your time and money.

-If you’ve self-published a book, how do these numbers compare to your experience?
-If you haven’t yet self-published, what do you think your greatest expense will be?
+How much did it cost you to publish a book, and how do these numbers compare to your experience?
+If you’ve yet to self-publish, what do you think your greatest expense will be?